100-year-old former Nazi camp guard goes on trial in Germany - NewsBreak

 The opening of the trial comes a week after another the opening of another elderly concentration camp suspect’s trial was disrupted.

 A 96-year-old former secretary for the Stutthof camp’s SS commander skipped the opening of her trial at the Itzehoe state court in northern Germany.
-She was tracked down within hours and proceedings are to resume on Oct.
+She was and proceedings are to resume on Oct.
 19.

 Comments / 0